whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

-[LoopGPT](https://chatprep.net/#/login) - LoopGPT is an OpenAI GPT-3.5 Turbo model experiment that lets users to initiate a discussion between t...
+[LoopGPT](https://chatprep.net/#/login) - LoopGPT is an OpenAI GPT-3.5 Turbo model experiment that lets users to initiate a discussion between t…

 2023-05-05T23:52:07.237Z